ecreates/ecreates/README.md

 ## Privacy
 The ML model is hosted on Teachable Machine's servers and accessed via internet.
 Furthermore, all user image processing occurs in user's web browser.

-Please note: No user   any given moment
+Please note: No user images produced by user's webcam are ever transmitted over a network.
+Hence, no privacy issues arise from usage of the system.

 ## Let's have a look-see, shall we?